-On July 5, 2021, there were 82,304,554 common shares outstanding, being the only class of voting shares issued and outstanding.
+On July 14, 2022, there were 82,766,004 common shares outstanding, being the only class of voting shares issued and outstanding.
 Each common share is entitled to one vote.

-To the knowledge of the directors and executive officers of the Corporation (the "Executive Officers"), as at the close of business on July 5, 2021, the only parties that beneficially own or exercise control or direction, directly or indirectly, over common shares carrying more than 10% of the voting rights attached to all common shares of the Corporation are:
+To the knowledge of the directors and executive officers of the Corporation (the "Executive Officers"), as at the close of business on July 14, 2022, the only parties that beneficially own or exercise control or direction, directly or indirectly, over common shares carrying more than 10% of the voting rights attached to all common shares of the Corporation are:

-Name Number of Common Shares Beneficially Owned, Controlled or Directed Directly or Indirectly Percentage of Shares Outstanding (approximately) Fidelity (1) 12,071,906 14.67%
+Name Number of Common Shares Percentage of Shares Outstanding (approximately) Fidelity (1) 12,071,906 14.68% Beutel, Goodman & Company Ltd. 9,456,184 11.50% Mill Road Capital, L.P.
+8,810,340 10.71%

-(1) Based on an alternative monthly report dated June 9, 2021 filed by Fidelity under the Corporation's SEDAR profile at www.sedar.com, "Fidelity" may include (i) Fidelity Management & Research Company LLC, Fidelity Management Trust Company, FIAM LLC, Fidelity Institutional Asset Management Trust Company, Strategic Advisers LLC and Crosby Advisors LLC, (ii) Fidelity (Canada) Asset Management ULC, and (iii) FIL Limited and certain of its affiliates.
+(1) Based on an alternative monthly report dated June 9, 2021 filed by Fidelity under the Corporation's SEDAR profile at www.sedar.com, "Fidelity" may include (i) Fidelity Management & Research Company LLC, Fidelity Management Trust Company, FIAM LLC, Fidelity Institutional Asset Management Trust Company, Strategic Advisers LLC and Crosby Advisors LLC, (ii) Fidelity Investments Canada ULC, and (iii) Fil Limited and certain of its affiliates.